f4exb/sdrangel/Readme.md

   - Many other little things...

 <h1>To Do</h1>
   - Allow the handling of more than one device at the same time.
-For Rx/Tx devices like the BladeRF Rx and Tx appear as two devices although the same plugin handles both.
+For Rx/Tx devices like the BladeRF Rx and Tx appear as two logical devices with two plugin instances and a common handler for the physical device services both plugins.
 This effectively opens Tx support.
   - Tx channels
   - Possibility to connect channels for example Rx to Tx or single Rx channel to dual Rx channel supporting MI(MO) features like 360 degree polarization detection.
   - Specialize plugins into channel and sample source plugins since both have almost complete different requirements and only little in common
+  - 32 bit samples for the Channel Analyzer
+  - Trace history in the Channel Analyzer
   - Enhance presets management (Edit, Move, Import/Export from/to human readable format like JSON).
+  - Headless mode based on a saved configuration in above human readable form
   - Allow arbitrary sample rate for channelizers and demodulators (not multiple of 48 kHz).
 Prerequisite for polyphase channelizer
   - Implement polyphase channelizer
   - Level calibration